-The MIM has a collection of nearly 15,000 instruments and associated objects (approx. 6,000 are on display at a time) and was built at a cost of $250 million.
-The curators of the museum really worked hard travelling the world to collect and showcase the diversity (and the similarities) of the instruments.
-There are five major regions represented in the Geographical Galleries: Africa and the Middle East; Asia and Oceania; Europe, Latin America and the Caribbean; and the United States and Canada.
+The MIM has a collection of nearly 15,000 instruments and associated objects (approx. 6,000 are on display at a time) and was built at the cost of $250 million.
+The curators of the museum worked hard travelling the world to collect and showcase the diversity (and the similarities) of the instruments.
+There are five significant regions represented in the Geographical Galleries: Africa and the Middle East; Asia and Oceania; Europe, Latin America and the Caribbean; and the United States and Canada.

 A few interesting displays to look out for:

 - The oldest instrument on display is a paigu or hourglass drum and dates back to China’s Neolithic period.
 Estimated to have been created between 5000 and 4000 BCE.

 - The Steinway piano exhibit shows a piano in “exploded layered view”